Janis Rozentāls: Creative work

 The scope of Rozentāls' activities was very wide, but painting was of paramount importance.
 He revealed the beauty of nature, demonstrated the integrity of man and nature.
-In Rozentāls' works the linear coexisted with the picturesque, flatness – with a soft transition of tones, small touches of paint – with wast surfaces of color.
+In Rozentāls' works the linear coexisted with the picturesque, flatness – with a soft transition of tones, small touches of paint – with vast surfaces of color.
 The main trait of his compositions was asymmetry, the wavelike rhythm of Art Nouveau.

 Rozentāls painted many portraits.
 The creative potential of the artist revealed itself in the portraits of persons spiritually close to him.
 Rozentāls made several portraits of the patron of writers and artists A. Dombrovskis, writer Rūdolfs Blaumanis, and the artist's wife Elli Forsell.

 Janis Rozentāls was interested in the biological nature of man – the world of passions, the love theme, was typical of his time.
 He used the popular Biblical plots "Temptation" and "Eve with the Apple", motives from the mythology and observations of the reality of his time.
 At least a part of the fantastic images possessed both, contemporary and local, and individual symbolic meaning.

-The artist turned to landscape painting as well, and created a lyrical image of the motherland in the Latvian art.
+The artist turned to landscape painting as well, and created a lyrical image of the homeland in the Latvian art.
 His favorite season was spring, the rebirth of Nature.

 Rozentāls made several altar-pieces to order in the churches of Latvia.
 In his altar-pieces, Rozentāls omitted the dynamics, expressiveness, texture and finished composition.
 He took into consideration the understanding of art of the simple people and adapted himself to it, yet at the same time he tried not to lose the artistic quality.

 The artist also tried his skills in monumental painting.
 In the summer of 1910 he worked at the decorative frieze on the facade of the newly erected building of the Riga Latvian Society.
 He painted seven symbolic compositions characterizing the main activities of the society.

 Painting occupied a central place in the creative activity of Rozentāls, yet his performance in graphic art was significant, too.
 The scope of his activity was very wide – his work encompassed the design of books and magazines, applied graphic art, posters, and drawings.

 The characterization of Janis Rozentāls' personality would not be exhaustive without a review of his social activity.
 During his study years he took part in the life of the Academy of St. Petersburg.
 Later he devoted much effort to the consolidation of Latvian artists, who were neglected in their native land.
 He was a member of jury of almost all the biggest Latvian art exhibitions.
 Rozentāls took part in the organization of the exhibitions of Latvian art outside Latvia.